 Plan Your Visit

-Over two million visitors come to experience the otherworldly magic of Bryce Canyon National Park each year, most between March and early October.
-Most will visit for at least one full day.
-However long your visit, advance planning will have the greatest benefit in making the most of your time.
+Over two million visitors come to experience the otherworldly magic of Bryce Canyon National Park each year.
+However long your visit, the information on this page will help you plan like a park ranger and make the most of your time.

 A metal sign reads Bryce Canyon National Park in front of a large brown building